 Analysis of the contribution of works of fiction and poetry to an understanding of contemporary life and the proclamation of the Christian faith.
-Semester Hours: 3

-ENGL 317: Lit for Children & Young Adults
+ENGL 317: Literature for Children and Young Adults

 Survey of traditional and modern texts for children and young adults, with attention to multicultural social contexts, genre, and developmental stages in reading.
-This course satisfies the Modes of Inquiry requirement for Interpreting Texts.